-- K. OF C. SCHOLARSHIPS: Six Scholarships, covering tuition for four years, have been generously donated by the Knights of Columbus of Halifax. - ALUMNI SCHOLARSHIP: Awarded annually by the Alumni Association to a student who has matriculated from a Catholic High School in the Archdiocese of Halifax.
-Applications should be forwarded to the Secretary of the Alumni Association, c/o St. Mary's College, Halifax, N. S. - Saint Mary's College Scholarship: Offered annually to a student from Saint Patrick's High School who has obtained the highest average in Matriculation class.
+DEARSHIPS: Six Scholarships, covering tuition for four years, been generously donated by the Knights of Columbus of

+Archdiocese of Halifax.
+Applications should be fortout to the Secretary of the Alumni Association, c/o St.

+College, Halifax, N. S.

+Saint Patrick's High School who has obtained the highest in Matriculation class.

-There are several other scholarships open to worthy students who intend to study for the Priesthood.
+everal other scholarships open to worthy students to study for the Priesthood.